 mountain, no matter how hard he tries.

-people will keep pushing the rock down.
+arrivals will keep pushing the rock down.

 So will the accelerating effect of just trying to meet the

 radically – 45 per cent in the last five years in Greater

 Vancouver and a whopping 77 per cent in the GTA.